-Like the name suggests SDRs need software to be correctly operated.
+As the name suggests, SDRs need software to be correctly operated.
 This is where the Universal Radio Hacker comes into play: It takes the samples from the SDR and transforms them into binary information (bits).
 But this is only the beginning: URH is designed to help you throughout the entire process of attacking the wireless communication of IoT devices.

 hardware interfaces for common Software Defined Radios

 easy demodulation of signals

 assigning participants to keep an overview of your data

 customizable decodings to crack even sophisticated encodings like CC1101 data whitening

 assign labels to reveal the logic of the protocol

 modulation support to inject the data back into the system

 Universal Radio Hacker is geared toward advanced users; however, an official user guide is available.